patrick-llgc/pisguru/README.md

 - An object is what can be represented as a semi-grid structure with noticeable patterns.
 Objects in real world have substantial variations which makes classification and detection difficult (e.g., viewpoint, deformation, occulusion, illumination, background clutter, intra-class variation, etc).
 - template matching is the simplest form of object detection technique.
 The template must be nearly identical to the object to be detected for this technique to work.
 - In template matching, the matching method is very critical.
 Generally `cv2.TM_CCOEFF` gives good results.
+- dlib is a cross platform computer vision library written in C++.
+It is best used to train object detection.
+- Training an **object detector** is very similar to training a classifier to (globally) classify the contents of an image, however, both the labels of the images and **annotations**  corresponding to the bounding box surrounding each objectare needed.
+Features could be extracted from the bounding boxes, and then used to build our object detector.
+- .mat files in Matlab are serialized, like .pickle files in python.
+Pickling is a way to convert a python object (list, dict, etc.) into a character stream.
+The idea is that this character stream contains all the information necessary to reconstruct the object in another python script.
+- kernels are used to detect edges

 ## Topics
 ### key openCV functions